Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Introduction

+While many methods have explored this task, a distinction lies in their output querying format.
+Approaches,~\eg, LangSplat~\cite{langsplat}, that produce \textit{2D segmentation masks} are insufficient for robotics, as downstream tasks like motion planning, grasp synthesis, and collision avoidance often operate directly on a 3D representation.
+This led to the development of \textbf{point-level querying}~\cite{ye2025gaussian, opengaussian, supergseg}, which directly retrieves a subset of the underlying \textit{3D primitives}.
+In the case of 3D Gaussian Splatting~\cite{3dgs}, this involves retrieving the relevant subset of Gaussians from the scene.
+The resulting 3D selection provides a direct and actionable representation for a robot's planning and control.

+In this work, we identify two main shortcomings of LangSplat~\cite{langsplat} (initially proposed for 2D querying) when applied to 3D point-level querying.
+First, we observe inconsistency in the distillation ground-truth language embeddings constructed by LangSplat.
+That is, the embeddings are different for the same object instance across different frames; see in~\figref{fig:teaser}.
+To address this, we propose a tracking-based distillation process and aggregate the language embedding into a consistent ground-truth.

+Next, the second challenge lies in the querying phase.
+LangSplats' querying approach thresholds the similarity between query text vectors and learned point-wise language embeddings; however, choosing an appropriate threshold across different text queries is challenging.
+As shown in~\figref{fig:standard_query}, the optimal thresholds are \textit{not the same} across all objects.
+To mitigate this difficulty, we propose a novel Ground-Truth Anchored (GT-Anchored) querying method, which computes the threshold relative to, ``anchored'', ground-truth (GT) used in the distillation process instead of directly with the text query.

-Empirically, we evaluate our method on three datasets: LERF~\cite{lerf}, 3D-OVS~\cite{3dovs}, and Replica~\cite{replica}, demonstrating that it outperforms the state-of-the-art method in terms of mIoU by $+4.16, +20.42$, and $+1.74$, respectively.
+Empirically, we conduct experiments over three datasets: LERF~\cite{lerf}, 3D-OVS~\cite{3dovs}, and Replica~\cite{replica}, demonstrating that our method outperforms the state-of-the-art method in terms of mIoU by $+4.14, +20.42$, and $+1.74$, respectively.
+A detailed ablation study is conducted to verify the effectiveness of the proposed components.

-{ \bf Our main contributions are as follows:} \begin{itemize} \item We introduce a method for generating semantic and 3D-consistent ground-truth to train language-aware Gaussians. \item With this improved 3D language Gaussians, we propose an effective two-step querying process by leveraging the created consistent ground-truth. \item Extensive experiments across multiple datasets demonstrate that our approach outperforms existing open-vocabulary 3D querying methods. \end{itemize}
+{ \bf Our contributions are as follows:} \begin{itemize}[topsep=0pt, leftmargin=16pt] \item We introduce tracking for generating semantic and 3D-consistent ground-truth to train language-aware Gaussians, which improves the distillation quality. \item With this improved 3D language Gaussians, we propose an effective GT-anchored querying process by leveraging the created consistent ground-truth to alleviate the aforementioned challenge of selecting a suitable threshold. \item Extensive experiments across three datasets demonstrate that our approach outperforms existing open-vocabulary 3D querying methods. \end{itemize}